 - Wood Fireplaces – This is the original way that people used to keep their homes warm.
 You simply burn wood in an open hearth or an enclosed system and the smoke and other potentially harmful emissions are ventilated through the flue and chimney.
 This is considered radiant heat.

-- Radiant Heaters – These are a portable space heater that uses conventional coils instead of an infrared source.
-A space heater like these typically don’t produce the amount of heat people need to properly warm a home and are for shorter uses in more limited spaces.
+- Radiant Heaters – These are portable space heater that uses conventional coils instead of an infrared source.
+Space heaters like these typically don’t produce the amount of heat people need to properly warm homes and are for shorter uses in more limited spaces.

 - Tower Heater – This is a large space heater.
 It uses infrared radiant-style heat in all directions.
 They are useful in outdoor areas or a very large room with a lot of square feet to make toasty.
-Typically you don’t use this style infrared space heater in normal indoor home settings because of safety concerns like the fact it can easily tip-over.
-Of course, there are safety features like tip-over sensors and overheat protection that will automatically shut-off the system if a problem is detected.
-Unfortunately not all of these heaters have these features and they should mostly be used for outdoor use.
+Typically you don’t use this style of infrared space heater in normal indoor home settings because of safety concerns like the fact it can easily tip over.
+Of course, there are safety features like tip-over sensors and overheat protection that will automatically shut off the system if a problem is detected.
+Unfortunately, not all of these heaters have these features and they should mostly be used for outdoor use.

 - Ceramic Heater – A ceramic heater is often also referred to as a PTC heater.
 They will usually cost a little less to run than an infrared system but they usually aren’t as powerful and can be more dangerous.